LG WM9000HVA Spider Arm and Drum Bearing Replacement — Step-by-Step

 • Bearing Press Tool: A hydraulic press rated for 10+ tons (20-ton recommended for the WM9000HVA).
 Alternatively, a bearing puller tool or shop press

-• Drum Removal Tool (Optional): A large rubber mallet helps break the drum bearing loose from the shaft
+• Drum Removal Tool (Optional): A large rubber mallet to help release the drum bearing from the shaft

 • Sealant and Lubricant: Threadlocker (Loctite 243 or equivalent) and high-temperature grease compatible with rubber seals